 Among those who still pay for auto or home insurance, easy access to information means that many customers purchase coverage based on price alone.
 Perhaps this is why the likelihood of a business selling to a new customer is only 5 percent, versus 60 percent for current customers, explains Monica Eaton-Cardone at NewsMax.

 Fortunately, increasing customer retention rates by just 5 percent can increase profits by 25 to 95 percent, says Bain & Company’s Frederick Reichheld.
 Where an insurance company falls in that range will have profound impacts on its ability to compete in the P&C market.

 To improve profitability through relationship-building, tracking customer lifetime value data (CLV Data) is a must.

 Keeping an existing customer can cost five times less than attracting a new one, says Khalid Saleh at Invesp.
 However, it’s important to track the cost of maintaining customer loyalty.
 If customers aren’t providing increased value over time, the cost of maintaining that loyalty could prove to be inefficient.

-That’s where customer lifetime value (CLV) comes in.
+That’s where CLV data comes in.
 CLV is “the net present value of a customer after deducting the expenses from the revenues earned for the said customer,” says Sandeep Sisupalan, data scientist and researcher at AiSensum.

 It’s calculated by subtracting the expenses accrued in finding or keeping the customer from the revenues the customer has contributed to the company.

-Clint Fontanella at HubSpot recommends breaking down a CLV calculation even further, by calculating four numbers:
+Clint Fontanella at HubSpot recommends breaking down CLV data even further, by calculating four numbers:

 - Average purchase value.
 That’s the total revenue divided by the number of purchases.